Richard Richardson (tennis): Singles: 7 (4 titles, 3 runners-up)

-Cricket
+Cricket career

 Richardson also played first-class cricket for the Marylebone Cricket Club in 1876 and 1877, making five appearances.
 He scored 160 runs in these five matches, averaging 22.85 and with a high score of 48.

-Personal
+Personal life

 He was the son of Richard Richardson of Broughton, Hampshire.
 He graduated B.A. at University College, Oxford in 1876; and 1879 he was called to the bar at the Inner Temple.
 He was a Justice of the Peace.